Sandboxing

 R->>S: Start container

-Note over S: Network: ON
+Note over S: Network: ON<br/>Secrets: AVAILABLE

-S->>S: Clone repos, authenticate APIs
+S->>S: Install deps, clone repos, auth APIs

 S->>R: Setup complete